stats-432sp2018/stats-432sp2018.github.io/faq.md

 3. Google!!
 If the first few steps didn't help, copy the error message into Google.
 This almost always helps.
 Best to remove any overly specific information first.

 4. Ask your classmates on Slack.
 In order to ask most effectively, you should probably provide them some idea of how the error happened.
-See the section [below](#minimal-working-examples) for how to do this.
+See the section on [MWEs](#minimal-working-examples) for how to do this.

 5. Come see me or the TA.
 Note that it is highly likely that I will ask if you did the above steps first.
-And I will want to see your minimal working example.
+And I will want to see your minimal working example (MWE).

+**If you come to my office, bring your computer!
+Or Slack me your MWE.
+Or both.
+But not neither.** If the error cannot be reproduced in my presence, it is very unlikely that I can fix it.

 ### Minimal working examples